Phactum/taxiride-blueprint/spi/README.md

 * '>3': only versions higher then "3"
 * '>=3': only versions higher then or equal to "3"

+*Heads up:* This feature is not yet implemented but already prepared in code.
+Fill your annotations properly to benefit from it once it's available.

 ### Call-activities

 In general BPMN models can be splitted up by using the "call-activity" task which is not meant to be executed by custom business code but instead is interpreted by the workflow system to spawn another process instance based on another BPMN.